 Often, our first focus is to build loving and trusting relationships that bring healing and life skills to overcome past trauma.
 We also work to provide the basic necessities of clean water, food, medicine, sanitation, and teach personal hygiene as each one is a resource necessary for minimizing disease and improving chances for survival.

 Changed circumstances do not break the cycle of destruction; changed people do.
 Through the living witness of the personal lives of those in the field and the telling of the story of Jesus; we will give individuals and communities the opportunity to understand and embrace God’s love, forgiveness, and grace.

 Sustainable change out of poverty happens when individuals are given the skill sets and tools to generate income.
-It is our goal to equip and train individuals so that a self- sustaining culture is established.
+It is our goal to educate, equip and train individuals so that a self- sustaining culture is established.
 Our model of empowering indigenous leaders works to this goal.

 We strive to follow the example of Jesus as we serve those who are suffering from poverty and injustice, regardless of color, religion, or gender, as part of God’s plan to redeem, reconcile, and restore the world.
 We seek to follow Jesus by living holy, humble, and honest lives.

 In all our program initiatives and support services we will have servants’ hearts and engage the people we serve with best practices and standards.
 We also seek to apply our efforts in ways that maximize impact and sustain benefits to the greatest number of people.